WordPress/gutenberg/docs/designers-developers/developers/data/data-core-editor.md

  * post: Autosave post object.

+### __experimentalRequestPostUpdateStart

+Optimistic action for dispatching that a post update request has started.

+*Parameters*

+ * options: null

+### __experimentalRequestPostUpdateSuccess

+Optimistic action for indicating that the request post update has completed successfully.

+*Parameters*

+ * previousPost: The previous post prior to update.
+ * post: The new post after update
+ * isRevision: Whether the post is a revision or not.
+ * options: Options passed through from the original action dispatch.
+ * postType: The post type object.

+### __experimentalRequestPostUpdateFailure

+Optimistic action for indicating that the request post update has completed with a failure.

+*Parameters*

+ * post: The post that failed updating.
+ * edits: The fields that were being updated.
+ * error: The error from the failed call.
+ * options: Options passed through from the original action dispatch.

 ### updatePost

 Returns an action object used in signalling that a patch of updates for the